Ronald Bell (politician)

-Sir Ronald McMillan Bell QC (14 April 1914 – 27 February 1982) was a barrister and Conservative Member of Parliament in the United Kingdom, representing South Buckinghamshire from 1950 to 1974 and Beaconsfield from 1974 to 1982.
+Sir Ronald McMillan Bell QC (14 April 1914 – 27 February 1982) was a British barrister and Conservative Member of Parliament in the United Kingdom, representing South Buckinghamshire from 1950 to 1974 and Beaconsfield from 1974 to 1982.
 He also briefly represented the Newport constituency from a by-election in May 1945 until the general election two months later.

 He was appointed a Queen's Counsel in 1966 and was knighted in 1980.

 Family and education

 Born in Cardiff, the younger son of John Bell, the young Bell was educated at Cardiff High School and Magdalen College, Oxford, graduating BA in 1936 and MA in 1941.
 In 1935, he was first Secretary and later Treasurer of the Oxford Union Society, and was also President of the Oxford University Conservative Association.
 In 1954 he married Elizabeth Audrey, eldest daughter of Kenneth Gossell MC, of Burwash, Sussex, and by her had two sons, Andrew and Robert, and two daughters, Fiona and Lucinda.
 Lady Bell died on 13 May 2014, aged 86.